 ConnectCode Barcode Command is a command line utility for macOS that generates barcodes in bulk.
-This utility validates input data, add the necessary start/stop and check characters, and generates an output string that - when applied with the Open Type Barcode Fonts (available in ConnectCode Barcode Software) - provides you with industrial grade barcodes.
+This utility validates input data, adds the necessary start/stop and check characters, and generates an output string that - when applied with the Open Type Barcode Fonts (available in ConnectCode Barcode Software) - provides you with industrial-grade barcodes.

 The “command line” nature of Barcode Command enables it to be easily integrated into existing workflow processes.
 For example, you can use Barcode Command with Apple Scripts to bulk-generate barcodes for iWork Numbers or with a Bash Shell script to generate barcodes in bulk for a business report.